-Roy “Wojtek” Koczarski, a long time member of the Polish community, and notably the architect taking care of the Polish Home, died on April 26, 2021 of old age with his family by his side.
+Roy “Wojtek” Koczarski, a long time active member of the Polish community, and notably the architect taking care of the Polish Home, died on April 26, 2021 of natural causes with his family by his side.
+He was 92.

 Naturally, Wojtek was involved in our local Polish community from the moment he arrived in Seattle.
 He met his wife Cristina (Krystyna) Rudczenko at the Polish Home and they married there in 1954.
 Both were active members and their three children, Basia, Adam and Mike were practically raised at the Polish Home where Cristina was helping to organize bazaars, balls and other community events with Ladies Auxiliary (now Polish Women Club), and Roy using his professional skills.
 Notably he redesigned pro bono the façade of the Polish Home in the mid-1960s helping to save and restore the building.
 He also served as a Vice-President of Polish Home Association (PHA).
 Around 2000 Koczarski designed a new wing for the Polish Home and he also produced architectural plans and served as the supervising architect during the subsequent Polish Home Expansion Project running from 2005 to 2010.
 The project brought accolades from the community as a visible sign of its vitality and the new structure was renamed Polish Cultural Center Dom Polski.
 All his work as the architect on the project valued at $800,000 at the time was pro bono.
 The Koczarskis also supported the Polish Home financially all their lives.